Lab manager position in the Molecular Plant-Bacteria and Plant-Virus Interactions groups – Shanghai Center for Plant Stress Biology2014-09-09

-The Shanghai Center for Plant Stress Biology (PSC) is a recently created research unit of the Chinese Academy of Sciences (CAS), with joint funding from the Chinese central government and the Shanghai Institutes for Biological Sciences (SIBS).
+The Shanghai Center for Plant Stress Biology (PSC) is a recently established institution of the Chinese Academy of Sciences, with joint funding from the Chinese central government and the Shanghai Institutes for Biological Sciences.
 PSC aims to become an international world’s leading center for plant research.
-It fosters innovative, vibrant, and interactive research groups synergized by a battery of state-of-the-art core facilities, including genomics, metabolomics, proteomics, microscopy and transformation facilities.
+It fosters innovative, vibrant, and interactive research groups synergized by a battery of state-of-the-art core facilities including genomics, metabolomics, proteomics, microscopy and transformation facilities.
 PSC is located in the picturesque Chenshan Botanical Garden, just 25 miles away from the city center.

 The candidate will join two highly dynamic and interdisciplinary international labs, led by Alberto Macho and Rosa Lozano-Durán.
 Laboratory experience with basic molecular biology, microscopy and protein biochemistry techniques is required.
 A PhD in a related discipline is required, and previous experience in a managerial position would be welcome.
 The candidate will be responsible for all aspects of laboratory management, including maintenance of equipment and laboratory reagent stocks, contact and acquisitions from external suppliers and contractors, and some new staff training.
 The candidate will need high attention to detail in order ensure that resource management is planned effectively to maximize the labs’ efficiency.
 Good communication and interpersonal skills are essential to this role as well as excellent English and Chinese speaking, reading and writing skills.
 Position is available from November 2014.